feral-dot-io/protoc-gen-elmer/README.md

 Smaller steps:
 - lazy handling on recursive structures?
+- remove Record.Oneofs in favour of relying on Field.Oneof?
 - Trailing comments to specify underlying Elm type? // [elmType=double]
     - Should work for uint64 -> float
     - and if we want to bypass our well known types to use erk/proto's